Vitamin D and Seasonal Flu

 The Vitamin D Glutathione Flu Connection

 There is one more thing.
 Vitamin D promotes glutathione production.
-All of the benefits of vitamin D are also the very same benefits that studies show result from boosting our intercellular glutathione.
+All of the benefits of vitamin D are also the very same benefits that studies show result from boosting our intracellular glutathione.

 One study even found a benefit with the flu.
 Not just any brand of flu.
 It helped those with H1N1.